 If you’re experiencing TMJ pain, there are three main types of pain you may be experiencing from within the joint:

-1) Myofascial Pain: The pain in the muscles that controls the jaw and the connecting neck and shoulder muscles.
+1) Myofascial Pain: The pain in the muscles that control the jaw and the connecting neck and shoulder muscles.

 2) Internal Derangement: Meaning a dislocated or displaced disc.

 3) Degenerative Joint Disease: Like arthritis, this disease occurs in the jaw joint, stiffening movements and causing pain within the joint.

 You’re at risk for increasing your development of TMJ pain if you have suffered any recent jaw injury, stress, or grinding and clenching of your teeth while stressed or while sleeping.

 Though TMJ pain may be unavoidable at times, through chiropractic support, you can keep it under control, keep the pressure off the nerves longer than you have ever before.
 So, your body can heal.
 Spinal manipulative therapy combined with neuromuscular reeducation for postural correction has been shown to reduce TMJ pain and symptoms through chiropractic.